 From global tax reform to the rise of tax technology to concerns about their function’s ability to innovate, a recent survey looks at what’s on the minds of tax leaders.

 For me, the most striking survey results concern technology and how it will drive the transformation of the tax function.
-It seems that many CTOs are worried that tax is falling behind the rest of the organization.
-Less than half (45 percent) said that tax is keeping pace with innovation; 31 percent cited identifying and implementing new technologies as a top challenge.
+It seems that many CTOs are worried that tax is falling behind the rest of the organisation.
+Less than half (45 per cent) said that tax is keeping pace with innovation; 31 per cent cited identifying and implementing new technologies as a top challenge.
 Yet, respondents are clearly keeping an eye on the latest innovations.
-Seventy-nine percent identified data and analytics as a leading investment for the department, and 76 percent identified emerging technologies.
+Seventy-nine per cent identified data and analytics as a leading investment for the department, and 76 per cent identified emerging technologies.

 Please remember that the Tax Matters provides information for educational purposes, not specific tax or legal advice.
 Always consult a qualified tax or legal advisor before taking any action based on this information.